 Of course, this means there are tremendous profits to be made in the sector, both for the companies within it and the investors that fund them.

-5 Best Basic Materials Stocks to Buy in 2020
+7 Best Basic Materials Stocks to Buy

 It’s important to keep in mind that not all basic materials companies are created equal, and not all stocks will generate gains.
 As with any other sector, when picking basic materials stocks to invest in, it’s important that you do your research and choose wisely.
-Here are what I believe to be five of the strongest basic materials investments on the market today.
+Here are what I believe to be seven of the strongest basic materials investments on the stock market today.

-1. Rio Tinto (RIO)
+1. Rio Tinto (NYSE: RIO)

 Iron ore, aluminum, and copper aren’t the only ways the company makes money either.
 It is a mining powerhouse, providing the world with a consistent supply of salt, titanium dioxide, and a wide range of other basic materials important to the modern world.

 The company’s innovation has been a driving force behind its low-cost operation.
-Early investments in autonomous vehicles and the automation of the majority of the mining process has kept costs low and will continue to do so for the long run.
+Early investments in autonomous and electric vehicles and the automation of the majority of the mining process has kept costs low and will continue to do so for the long run.
 As a result, the company has an impressive balance sheet.

-2. International Paper (IP)
+2. International Paper (NYSE: IP)

-As its name suggests, International Paper is a U.S.-based paper company that operates around the globe.
+As its name suggests, International Paper is a U.S.-based paper products company that operates around the globe.
 However, the company is no one-trick pony.
-Not only does it earn revenue from the production and sale of paper, but it also produces and sells pulp and packaging products.
+Not only does it earn revenue from the production and sale of paper, it also produces and sells pulp and packaging products.

 Founded in 1898, the company has a long history of dominance in the paper products industry.
-Today, the company employs more than 50,000 people and generates revenue of more than $20 billion per year.
+Today, the company employs more than 49,000 people and generates revenue of more than $20.6 billion per year.

-With a strong history of dominance in the paper and packaging industry and a proven willingness to consistently return value to investors by way of dividends and share buybacks, International Paper is a stock that you should not overlook.
+With a strong history of dominance in the paper products and packaging industry and a proven willingness to consistently return value to investors by way of dividends and share buybacks, International Paper is one of the best stocks in the basic materials sector.

-3. BHP Group (BHP)
+3. BHP Group (NYSE: BHP)

 - Copper.
 Copper is used in electrical applications due to its ability to conduct.
 It is also commonly used in antimicrobial applications in home-goods products.